 Address: 15, Centum 4-ro, Haeundae-gu, Busan

 Operating hours: Monday to Thursday from 10:30am to 8:00pm, Friday to Sunday from 10:30am to 8:30pm

 Stroll along the Yongdusan Park and be mesmerised by the city’s landscape from the top of Busan Tower

 Nestled within the bustling heart of Busan lies a hidden gem, Yongdusan Park.
 Yongdusan Park is not an ordinary park, as it sits atop one of the three famous mountains in Busan.
 Named after a dragon head due to its look alike shape, locals believe that taking the name of a legendary creature would protect the city from foreign sea invaders.

-Discover the park’s many significant monuments including the Statue of Great Admiral Yi Sun-sin, a flower clock, and the Busan Diamond Tower.
+Discover the park’s many significant monuments including the Statue of Great Admiral Yi Sun-sin, a flower clock, and the Busan Diamond Tower, also known as the Busan Tower.
 This is a great place to take a well-deserved break from all the shopping and feasting.
-As you walk around the park, you will be treated to a glimpse of its past and present culture and a stunning panoramic view of Busan’s skyline from the Busan Diamond Tower.
+As you walk around the park, you will be treated to a glimpse of its past and present culture and a stunning panoramic view of the city’s skyline from the Busan Diamond Tower.

-Pro-tip: Available from 7:00pm to 9:50pm at 10-minute intervals, catch magnificent fireworks display against Busan’s skyline from the observatory at the Busan Diamond Tower.
-This is a sight not to be missed and will be the perfect way to conclude your day in Busan.
+Pro-tip: Available from 7:00pm to 9:50pm at 10min-long intervals, catch magnificent fireworks displays against Busan’s skyline from the observatory at the Busan Diamond Tower.
+This is a sight not to be missed and will be the perfect thing to do to conclude your day in Busan.